Almost all of us have to save money for travel. Only a lucky few can make travel decisions without planning how to pay for them.

 - Know what kind of spending makes you go off the wagon.
 Some of us spend more if we have cash than if we use credit cards.
 Some are the opposite.
 Others whip out the debit card without thinking.
 Know what form of money you are more likely to spend frivolously and don't carry it.

 - Tell people about your trip plans.
 Declaring your big goal will help you achieve it.
 Discuss your trip plans with others.
 Get recommendations from people who have already been.
 Bringing your travel dreams into the light will make them more real, make you feel more accountable and more driven to success.

 - Use loyalty programs wisely.
-Airlines, credit cards, hotels… there are many opportunities to save points that equate to dollars to spend on or save for travel.
+Airlines, credit cards, hotels and stand-alone points programs offer many opportunities to save points that equate to dollars to spend on or save for travel.
 Sometimes there are opportunities to save these points in more than one way at once.

 - Ask for money.
 Rather than gifts, ask family and friends to give you money for birthdays and other special occasions.
 They could pool their money into one gift for a flight.
 They can put it in a brochure to make it a little more personal.
 Not everyone likes giving money but when it helps make a dream come true, people will be onside.
 Take every $5, $10, and $20 bill and stash it away in your travel bank account.

 Saving money for travel can be a challenge regardless of how much or how little we make.
 But knowing that you can meet this challenge and how to do so will make it a reality.